gordonpn/web-career-portal-clone/README.md

 To use the make commands below, Docker must be installed.

 On Mac: <https://docs.docker.com/docker-for-mac/install/>

+These instructions are tested and based on \*nix based systems.
+Some minor modifications may be needed for Windows systems.

+## Seeding the database

+When the MySQL container started, the directory `sql/init` is automatically seeded and some sample data is automatically populated in to the tables.

 ### Start both local server and local database